Jaweki/online-students-voting-system/README.md

 # Online Voters System - Next.js App

 This project solution is an Online voters system purposely created to be used by university students.
-The project was built using Next.js template, Next Auth, Cloudinary and MongoDB intergration.
+The project was built using (React)Next.js template, Next Auth, Cloudinary and MongoDB integration, and  Typescript.
 The system allows users to login or register (as either students, professor, or Admin).
-Login process is quite simple and intutive, with auto role detection, for viewing intended users voters page.
-Read more to understand the solution.
+Login process is quite simple and intuitive, with auto role detection, for viewing intended users voters page.
+Read more to understand the solution at my GitHub repository: https://github.com/Jaweki/online-students-voting-system

 ## Table of contents